robertZaufall/mindmanager_ai/readme.md

 4. Clustering topics from scratch.
 5. Clustering by one or more criterias eg. Organization/Process/Project/Expertise, Capex-Opex perspective.
 6. Complex cases (multiple calls): eg. refinement + clustering + examples.
-7. NEW: Image generation with DALL-E-3 from topics (use copy/pase after generation)
+7. NEW: Image generation with DALL-E-3 or SD3 from topics (use copy/pase after generation)

 ## Other Use Cases (implemented or easy to add)
 - Export mindmap to Mermaid syntax or any other text format